3 Questions to Ask Your Physical Therapy Specialist

 Physical therapists and physiotherapists are not the same thing, but their roles are very close with minimal differences between them in the United States.
 In other countries, there may be more defined differences between the roles such as educational and certification requirements.
 Typically, physiotherapists will work with more severe injuries or conditions and can often work out of a hospital, seeing a large number of patients with many different ailments.
 Physical therapists on the other hand are more likely to have their own practice or work out of a doctor’s private practice.
 Due to the nature of their practice, physical therapists will likely have a smaller patient load, with the cases they see being less severe in the extent of the injury or condition.
 In the United States, both physical therapists and physiotherapists are required to have a Doctor of Physical Therapy, residency, state licensing, and board certification.
 With the similarity in qualifications, individuals with the right education and training may switch between the two different roles based on job opportunities.

 If you have more questions about physical therapy, feel free to visit us.
+For more information, contact us today or schedule an online appointment.
+We are conveniently located at 70 Hudson St Suite 2B, Hoboken, NJ 07030.
 We serve patients from Hoboken NJ, Jersey City NJ, Weehawken NJ, West New York NJ, Guttenberg NJ, Secaucus NJ, Harrison NJ, Kearny NJ, Newark NJ, Belleville NJ, North Bergen NJ and Lyndhurst NJ.